Book Review: THE HAPPY ROOM by Catherine Palmer

 This book is definitely a must read for those who are the trailing spouse or if you are at a point in your life that you want to do something new.
 I found this book to be highly useful and resourceful.

-As a Dutch TCK, Valérie knows all about packing up belongings and moving around the world.
-As a child she moved five times, and countless times as an adult.
-She understands the ins-and-outs of being the child who feels they had little or any choice in moving to new places, learning new languages, and making new friends.
+As a Dutch TCK, Valérie knows about packing belongings and moving worldwide.
+As a child, she moved five times and countless times as an adult.
+She understands the ins and outs of being the child who feels they had little or no choice in moving to new places, learning new languages, and making new friends.

 Where is home?

-Like most TCKs, Valérie has had her struggle in finding where “home” is.
-After university she found herself back in the little village of Switzerland where her parents took her on holidays.
-It was there as a ski-instructor she met her husband, an American.
+Like most TCKs, Valérie has had her struggle to find where “home” is.
+After university, she returned to the little village in Switzerland, where her parents took her on holiday.
+There, as a ski instructor, she met her husband, an American.
 They worked and backpacked together until they earned their Masters in (International) Education.
-From there they taught in international schools all around the world: Egypt, Bolivia, Aruba, and now back in Switzerland.
-They have two daughters and can’t wait to show them more of the world.
+From there, they taught in international schools worldwide: Egypt, Bolivia, Aruba, and now back in Switzerland.
+They have two daughters, and can’t wait to show them more of the world.
 For now, though, that consists of holiday trips, as they have chosen to plant some roots –

 “Even though my husband and I both easily get itchy travel feet, there is also a certain calm charm to being able to plant some roots in these early years of their childhood.”

-Valérie appreciates the time her parents took to always go back to the village in Switzerland that became sort of home to her as she became an adult.
+Valérie appreciates the time her parents took to return to the village in Switzerland that became a sort of home to her as she became an adult.

 Write what you know.

 Valérie has always loved writing.
 She took classes in university and enjoyed writing fiction based on her personal experience.
-Writers are always told to write what they know and Valérie knows “moving.”
-As a child she struggled with the feeling of not belonging.
-She says about writing her book that: “Partly, I needed to write this story for myself.
-But mostly, as a primary teacher and as a mother, I felt a growing sense of responsibility to let children know that they are not alone in their search for ‘home’.”
+Writers are always told to write what they know, and Valérie knows about “moving.”
+As a child, she struggled with the feeling of not belonging.
+She explains this by saying, “Partly, I needed to write this story for myself.
+But mostly, as a primary teacher and as a mother, I felt a growing sense of responsibility to let children know that they are not alone in their search for ‘home.’

-Although it took her three years to complete the book, she was able to write a large portion of the book during her maternity leave.
-Like most writers she needed encouragement and support from those closest to her.
+Although it took her three years to complete the book, she could write a large portion of it during her maternity leave.
+Like most writers, she needed encouragement and support from those closest to her.
 Valérie says, “I am lucky to have a very supportive husband who is a wonderfully involved house-husband and father to our girls.”
-She continues to write now that she is back in the classroom, but she admits that finding the balance is “tricky.”
+She continues to write now that she is back in the classroom but admits that finding the balance is “tricky.”

 “They described my experience better than I’d ever been able to myself.”